DEMOCRACY AT RISK

 G U A T E M A L A

-Drugs, violence, and profiteering governments have crushed Guatemala’s society.
-The UN-backed corruption monitor crystalizes the impact on average citizens caught in a world where criminals run with impunity while elected leaders collude, mafia-style, with ruthless gangs and the burgeoning narcotics trade.
-The toxicity is stark wit a quarter of the population suffering neuropsychiatric disorders in their lifetime.
+Poor governance has simply crushed Guatemala, leaving its citizens ground up in a world where criminals run with impunity while elected leaders collude, mafia-style, with ruthless gangs and narcotics traders.
+Little wonder a quarter of the population suffers from neuropsychiatric disorders in their lifetime.

 Mothers stunted in their own growth struggle to feed themselves and their children.
 Generations are borne of sexual violence.

 In and outside of families, a culture of impunity normalizes sexual assaults.
-Femicide is among the highest in the world here.
-It’s all in the dark: a staggering 90 percent of domestic violence cases go unreported, while only 2 percent of murder cases prosecuted result in a conviction.
+Femicide here in the Northern Highlands is among the highest in the world.
+It is also in the dark: a staggering ninety percent of domestic violence cases go unreported, while only two percent of murder cases prosecuted result in a conviction.
 Progress is one step forward and two steps back, because de jure and de facto are two separate realities.
-Although the legal age for marriage was increased from fourteen to eighteen in 2015, in practice, nearly a quarter of female minors married.
+Although the legal age for marriage was increased from fourteen to eighteen in 2015, in practice, nearly a quarter of females married underage.
 Misogyny’s grip on Guatemala means males control whether girls can attend school and if women can leave the house.
-A staggering 82 percent of Guatemalan men surveyed nearly a decade ago denied the women in their lives had any authority.
-Laws may have changed since then, but practices haven’t, especially among native populations.
+Among Guatemalan men surveyed nearly a decade ago, eighty-two percent (82%) denied that the women in their lives had any authority.
+Laws may have changed since then, but practices have not, especially among native populations.
 Fathers still force daughters to marry before puberty.
 Female illiteracy is high, strikingly so among the indigenous.

 Guatemalan women are pushing back on commonplace public sexual assault in libraries, at schools, inside parks, bathrooms, near national monuments… and on virtually every bus.